Step-by-step instructions to getting started

 - Download and install Anaconda

-- Download and install git
+- Download and install git.
+See here for an excellent instroduction.

 - Download and install VSCode, including the AutoPilot and Remote extensions (the latter for working on the ALICE cluster)